-Information about several old electrical hardware items of the variety used in the US, including photos, plus a small amount of information about historic aspects of electrical power distribution (AC versus DC.)
+Information about several old electrical switches and fuses of the variety used in the US.
+Additionally, information about historic aspects of electrical power distribution (particularly the use of alternating current versus direct current) is available.

 Return to Richard Green's Place